mhostetter/galois/README.md

 The `galois` library is a Python 3 package that extends NumPy arrays to operate over finite fields.

+> Enjoying the library?
+Give us a :star: on [GitHub](https://github.com/mhostetter/galois)!

 The user creates a [`FieldArray`](https://mhostetter.github.io/galois/latest/api/galois.FieldArray/) subclass using `GF = galois.GF(p**m)`.
 `GF` is a subclass of `np.ndarray` and its constructor `x = GF(array_like)` mimics the signature of `np.array()`.
 The [`FieldArray`](https://mhostetter.github.io/galois/latest/api/galois.FieldArray/) `x` is operated on like any other NumPy array except